Pennsylvania license plate

 Page credits

-Thanks to those who have directly contributed to the information on this page: Clayton Moore, Brad Morrison, and Shawn Bergan.
+Thanks to those who have directly contributed to the information on this page: Clayton Moore, Brad Morrison, Shawn Bergan, and Tim Birkmire.

-Moore and Morrison photos are presumed to be copyrighted by Clayton Moore, Brad Morrison, and Shawn Bergan, respectively, and are used with permission.
+Moore, Morrison, Bergan, and Birkmire photos are presumed to be copyrighted by Clayton Moore, Brad Morrison, Shawn Bergan, and Tim Birkmire, respectively, and are used with permission.
 Francis plates are from the collection of Jeff Francis.

 This page is